-In addition to the traditional grouping of human rights in the two major categories of human rights (CPR and ESCR), a third category of "solidarity rights" or "third generation rights" is sometimes invoked, including the rights to development, to a clean environment, and to humanitarian assistance.
-The reasons for separating CPR from ESCR have been questioned.
-For example, it is often claimed that CPR are absolute and immutable, whereas ESCR are and responsive relative to changing However, rights conditions. all proclaimed on the expectation that they will be of lasting value but, in fact, all have emerged when social pressures have been strong enough to challenge power relations and expand the list.
+22 See Stephen P, Marks, "The Past and Future of the Separation of Human Rights into Categories," Maryland Journal of International Law, vol. 24 relative and responsive to changing However, all rights conditions. proclaimed on the expectation that they will be of lasting value but in fact all have emerged when social pressures have been strong enough to challenge power relations and expand the list.
 Consider, for example, that torture was an accepted means of obtaining a confession, that slavery was widely practiced and accepted for centuries, and that women were treated as chattel or as inferior in most societies and only received political rights in the last century.
 Thus, these CPR have not been permanent features of society.
 It is also argued that CPR are to be implemented by states immediately, may be enforced through judicial remedies, and are relatively cost-free since they merely require the state to leave people alone (so-called "negative rights"), whereas ESCR should be implemented progressively, in accordance with available resources, since they require state expenditure (so-called "positive rights") and are not suitable for lawsuits ("nonjusticiable").
-In many circumstances this is true; however, many ESCR have been made "justiciable" (that is, people can sue the state if they consider that the right has not been respected), and many CPR are not achieved merely by reacting to abuse but require a considerable investment of time and resources (for example, to train law enforcement officials or establish independent judiciary).
+In many circumstances this is true; however, many ESCR have been made "justiciable" (that is, people can sue the state if they consider that the right has not been respected), and many CPR are not achieved merely by reacting to abuse but require a considerable investment of time resources (for example, to train law enforcement officials or establish an independent judiciary).